 But how that greater operational agility — which economists have found to be valuable for companies in the face of uncertainty or fast-evolving competition — ultimately fits into broader economic forecasts is unclear.

-Research that measures the specific impact of cloud computing — from its potential to boost innovation, give smaller firms a greater chance of survival against superstar firms or to help reverse the nation’s decline in productivity — has yet to surface.
+Recent research by others shows that cloud-based IT services have contributed to increased survival and growth rates of young firms, but studies measuring the overall economic impact of cloud computing — such as its potential to boost innovation or help reverse the nation’s decline in productivity — have yet to surface.
 These questions will be compelling research challenges in coming years as the technology proliferates and more data gets collected, Pierri says.